-The following section outlines general (nonformatting) guidelines to follow.
-These guidelines are applicable to all authors (except as noted), and include information on the policies and practices relevant to the publication of your manuscript.
+Assessing Level-2 System Architecture

 The basic level-2 system architecture can be seen below in Figure 4.
 Note the secondary functions to the right extend to the system boundary showing explicitly what is part of the system and what falls out of the scope of the system.
 The level-1 functions consist of the following: arriving, capturing, locking, retrieving, labor-saving, supporting, returning, mining, and profiting.
 The level-2 functions consist of the following within the system’s boundary: software supporting, scheduling, environment supporting, planning, training, life systems supporting, and mission supporting.
 Outside of the system’s boundary, the level-2 functions follow: communicating, traveling, landing, navigating, and flight controlling.
 The level-1 operands are simply the prospector and the spacecraft.
 The level-2 operands are the object-test system, Space Launch System (SLS), release system, catching system, autonomous movement system, autonomous tension system, asteroid computational analysis system, and the cost-benefit analysis system.
 The relationships observed in Figure 4 summarize a high-level plan for the approach taken for a prospector capturing an asteroid.